-It’s in the news all the time, and even Dr. Oz himself touts the benefits of one of nature’s most amazing fruits.
+It’s in the news all the time, the benefits of one of nature’s most amazing fruits.
 What is African Mango, where does it come from, and what can it do for you?
 Learn the answers to these questions and more right here.

 The African Mango comes from the Irvingia gabonensis tree that grows exclusively in Western and Central Africa, namely in Cameroon.
 It also goes by nicknames like African wild mango, irvingia, dika, dika nut, ogbono, sweet bush mango, bush mango, and iba-tree.
 All parts of the tree can be utilized for health benefits, including the fruits themselves, the leaves, the bark, and even the nut, or seed, found inside the mango-like fruit.
 However, many experts agree that the seeds contain the most beneficial compounds.